priorknowledge/loom/doc/adapting.md

    so that very-wide highly-factored datasets parallelize well.
    The bottleneck in the entire kernel is typically the add/remove thread for the largest kind (which has to do the most work).

+   <b>Constraints:</b>
+   Each row must be processed by each kind.
+   Within each kind, rows must be processed sequentially.
+   Tasks in different kinds are independent.

 ![Parallel Cat/Kind Kernel](parallel-kernels.png)